VOLTTRON/volttron/docs/source/devguides/supporting/examples/MatLabAgent.rst

    |env-vars-image_1|

-   For "Variable name" enter: "PYTOHNPATH"
+   For "Variable name" enter: "PYTHONPATH"
    For "Variable value" either browse to your volttron installation, or enter in the path to your volttron installation.

    |env-vars-image_2|